Lychna: History

 In the 19th century, it was an organised village that was mentioned in public documents.
 In 1856, there were 71 men between 18 and 60, who paid 2,272 piastres to avoid subscription.
 In 1874, there were 50 Christian families, and there were 67 houses.
 Its residents were farmers and pastoralists, and many worked in Asia Minor as builders and artisans.
 Outside the village, near the cemetery, there is a spring from which the village obtained its water.
 Near this spring there was a French military camp during the First World War.

 In 1912, Lychna became an independent community.
 In the interwar period, the village saw some growth, and it had 318 inhabitants in 1928.
 After the Second World War, due to the emigration, its population declined, to 120 inhabitants in 1981.
 Many of its inhabitants moved to Athens.
 In 1991, the communities of Lychna and Anemoessa were united.
-In 2001 the combined population was 338.